jsdealy/latin/miscellae/guideToLatinConversation.md

 I read all the time.

 I employ all my spare
-time in reading Ci-
+time in reading Cicero.
-cero.

 Cicero is continually in
 his hands.

-He has begun to trans-
+He has begun to translate the complete works of Cicero.
-late the complete
-works of Cicero.

-I employed the after-
+I employed the afternoon in reading Vir
-noon in reading Vir-

 You have not Virgil in
 your hands.